jhaslowh/JC2-SES/README.md

 B - Blow up car
 U - Makes car fly up into air
 Arrows - Apply Linear Velocity to car
-P - Open Teliport map
+P - Open Teleport map
---- When map is open, click on a position to teliport there.
+--- When map is open, click on a position to teleport there.
 F - Hop car (Can be continuously pressed, and might also work in air vehicles....)

 ###Planned